dward2/BME547/README.md

 # BME 547 - Medical Software Design
 ### Spring 2020

-## Schedule Update
+## Remote Learning Update (posted 3/20/20)
-**Exact plans for the rest of the semester are still in development.
-Lecture delivery will likely be in the form of video recordings in Panopto that you can watch on your own schedule.
-Office hours and questions will be handled via internet chats.
-Assignments will continue in similar formats with information provided through GitHub and Sakai, and turned in via GitHub Classroom repositories.**

-**The updated [schedule](schedule.md) should be viewed as tentative and will likely be further modified to account for the different lecture format.
-More information to come.**
+**Here are the changes that will be made for the class to finish the semester under the remote learning scheme.**
+* Lecture content will be delievered by pre-recorded video that will be found on Panopto.
+The [schedule](schedule.md) will be updated for each lecture topic to include not only a link to the appropriate GitHub lecture notes page but also a link to the corresponding Panopto videos.
+There may be more than one video per lecture topic.
+* Open office hours will be held during our normally scheduled lecture time of Wed./Fri.
+11:45 am to 1:00 pm.
+This time can be used to ask questions about the pre-recorded lecture videos and/or give additional live demonstrations as dictated by those in the office hours.
+Other topics of interest may be addressed.
+Participation in these office hours is optional.
+* These office hours will be held virtually using [Zoom](https://duke.zoom.us).
+The Zoom meetings can be joined through Sakai.
+On the class Sakai website, click on "Zoom Meetings" in the left hand menu, and then click "Join" next to the appropriate time.
+* Individual help and discussion will continue to be given via e-mail, GitHub Issues, and 1-1 "virtual" conversation as requested.
+* Assignments will continue to be given through Sakai and turned in via GitHub Classroom repositories.

+**Dr. Ward, 3/20/2020**